-The goal of the Informatics program is to promote development and use of novel informatics in an integrative approach toward understanding normal processes of human biology and disease processes.
-Informatics awards support career development of scientists engaged in research that significantly integrates state-of-the-art information technology developed with advanced biological, chemical, and pharmacological sciences in the following areas:
+BACKGROUND INFORMATION The goal of the Informatics Post Doctoral Fellowships program is to promote development and use of novel informatics in an integrative approach toward understanding normal processes of human biology and disease processes.
+Informatics awards support career development of scientists engaged in research that significantly integrates state-of-the-art information technology developed with advanced biological, chemical, and pharmacological sciences in the relevant areas, for example:

 - Molecular Systems Biology